Over $25.5 MILLION INVESTED

 Updown

 Conservancy of Southwest Florida’s mission is to protect Southwest Florida’s unique natural environment and quality of life.
-NCEF funding supports the Conservancy’s Mobile STEM Learning Adventures Bus (STEM LAB) which is an innovative way to reach students typically underserved by high quality environmental education.
+NCEF funding supports the Conservancy’s hybrid summer camp programming as well as spring and winter break camps.

 • Educational Pathways Academy